lunayr/BackendDB_NodeJS_mySQL/README.md

-The libraries used for the project:
+The tools/libraries used for the project:
 - NODEjs
 - Body parser
 - ejs